 Fix: Conexant HD Audio Microphone Driver not Working on Windows 10

-Although your Microphone is showing as a normal default operational device in the Control Panel window, unfortunately you cannot access Cortana.
+Although your Microphone is showing as a normal default operational device in the Control Panel window, unfortunately, you cannot access Cortana.

-The troubleshooting steps described involve using the built-in device troubleshooter to see if there is anything wrong with the device itself, uninstalling the driver and install it back in and removing errors affecting the system.
+The troubleshooting steps described involving using the built-in device troubleshooter to see if there is anything wrong with the device itself, uninstalling the driver and install it back in and removing errors affecting the system.

 How to fix Conexant HD audio microphone driver in Windows 10